92181/model-viewer/README.md

 - `P` If you want to import either an ASCII or binary STL file.
 - `Y` To open the mesh option menu.
 - `H` To hide or unhide the selected mesh.
+- `X` To remove one or multiple meshes from the scene.

 It can be run locally by navigating to the project directory and running the following command, then use a your preferred browser to load the page.
 ```bash